-"Nothin."
-Matt mumbled to himself.
+"Nothing," Matt mumbled to himself.
 He really wasn't in a mood to talk.
 His plan never even considered that he would actually get caught.
 It was a perfect plan.
-And now that he was taking this cab ride home, he wasn't eager to say anything loud enough for the driver to hear.
+Now that he was taking this cab ride home, he wasn't eager to say anything loud enough for the driver to hear.

-"You didn't think you could actually teach our class, did you!?"
+"You didn't think you could really teach our class, did you?"
 Chris asked, knowing the answer.